aHenryJard/tabs-in-live/README.md

 ------------

 After importing you png files, you can open your tabs.
 On the top of the screen, there are 2 list box : one to select the concert, and the second to select the tab.

+## Installation

+I will soon move to gradle, but for now I'm using maven.

+1. Go to TabsinliveProject/Tabsinlive where the pom.xml is
+2. Make ** mvn clean install **
+3. Connect you favorite Android device, OS > 4.0
+4. Launch ** mvn android:redeploy android:run **